 Channel selection and cost

-DirecTV Now offers a variety of channel packages, ranging from Live a Little, with about 50 channels at $35 per month, to Gotta Have It, with about 120 channels at $70 per month.
+DirecTV Now offers a variety of channel packages, ranging from Live a Little, with more than 60 channels at $40 per month, to Gotta Have It, with about 120 channels at $70 per month.
 This may sound like a lot, but even the most modest DirecTV satellite package offers a great deal more: The basic DirecTV package starts at around 145 channels, and the most extreme options range up to about 315 channels.
 There’s a flip side, though: The packages also range in price from $90 per month to $187 per month.
 (DirecTV offers considerable discounts to first-time subscribers, however.)

 DirectTV Now package selectionGiving an exact channel breakdown would depend on too many variables, including where you live and what kinds of packages you're willing to buy.
 However, no matter which package you invest in, you’ll get the basics: A&E, Bravo, CNN, Cartoon Network, Disney, History, Lifetime, Nickelodeon, Syfy and so forth.
 For both satellite and DirecTV Now subscriptions, the presence of local channels very much depends on both your location and on DirecTV’s standing with those channels.